Perpendicular-Bisectors (or Circumcentres) of Circumscribed Quadrilateral Theorem

 1) This interesting result was experimentally discovered by the author about 1991/92 using dynamic geometry, and so far have not yet seen/found earlier references to this result.
 Unable at the time to prove the result myself, I wrote to Jordan Tabov from the Bulgarian Academy of Sciences, who produced a neat trigonometric proof of the result, and which appears on p.
 192-193 of my Some Adventures in Euclidean Geometry book, first published in 1994.
 An abridged version of Tabov's proof is available: here.

-2) A little later, round about 1993/94, I also wrote to the well-known geometer HSM Coxeter (1907-2003) at the University of Toronto about this result & he confirmed that he'd not seen it before.
+2) A little later after my discovery, round about 1993/94, I also wrote to the well-known geometer HSM Coxeter (1907-2003) at the University of Toronto about this result & he confirmed that he'd not seen it before.
 A colleague of his, John Wilker, then produced a proof similar to that of Tabov (link given above).

 3) A few years later, round about 2004/2005, it was apparently independently rediscovered by Marcello Tarquini, and then proved by Darij Grinberg.
 A copy of Grinberg's paper involving his synthetic proof is available: here.